opf/openproject/docs/installation-and-operations/installation/docker/README.md

 By default, OpenProject will expect a HTTPS request in production systems.
 In most cases, you will have an external web server or load balancer terminating the SSL/TLS connection and proxy/reverse-proxy to the docker container.
 You will then have to set up the web server to forward the protocol information (usually, this is `X-Forwarded-Proto` but depends on your web server).

+**Note**: This does not imply the docker container itself is running on SSL.

 If you _really_ want to disable HTTPS responses by OpenProject, you will need to add the environment variable `OPENPROJECT_HTTPS=false`.
 Note that this will disable secure cookies for session cookies, and is strongly discouraged for any production system.

 #### Disabling HSTS headers and insecure request upgrade